Soranus of Ephesus

 Soranus of Ephesus, Gynaecology, in a Latin version of late antiquity: positions of the embryo in the uterus.
 The illustrations in this manuscript of c.
 900 are probably based on drawings by Soranus.
 Brussels, Bibliothèque Royale, Codex 3714, fol.
 28r.

-Soranus of Ephesus (Σωρανός ὁ Ἑφέσιος; 1st/2nd century AD) was a Greek physician.
+Soranus of Ephesus (Σωρανός ὁ Ἐφέσιος; 1st/2nd century AD) was a Greek physician.
 He was born in Ephesus but practiced in Alexandria and subsequently in Rome, and was one of the chief representatives of the Methodic school of medicine.
 Several of his writings still survive, most notably his four-volume treatise on gynecology, and a Latin translation of his On Acute and Chronic Diseases.

 Life

 Little is known about the life of Soranus.
 According to the Suda (which has two entries on him), he was a native of Ephesus, was the son of Menander and Phoebe, and practiced medicine at Alexandria and Rome in the reigns of Trajan and Hadrian (98–138).
 He lived at least as early as Archigenes, who used one of his medicines; he was tutor to Statilius Attalus of Heraclea, physician to Marcus Aurelius; and he was dead when Galen wrote his work De Methodo Medendi, c.
 178.

 He belonged to the Methodic school, and was one of the most eminent physicians of that school.
 Little else is known about his life, except that he passed some time in Aquitania for the purpose of treating some skin diseases, which were very prevalent there at the time.